 1. Cayenne pepper may help boost metabolism

 Yep, this is exactly why cayenne was included in the Master Cleanse mix.
 “Since these peppers are hot, they increase the heat your body produces,” explains Zeitlin.
 “That, in turn, makes you burn more calories—this process is called diet-induced thermogenesis.”
-A few small studies have backed this up, with energy expenditure and fat oxidation both increasing after subjects ate hot pepper-infused meals (although these were both extremely small studies, so more research needs to be done before anything is super-conclusive).
+A few small studies have backed this up, with energy expenditure and fat oxidation both increasing after subjects ate hot pepper-infused meals.
+(These were both extremely small studies, however, so more research needs to be done before anything is super conclusive).

-One other note: It’s possible to build up a cayenne tolerance.
+One other note: It’s possible to build up a metabolic tolerance to cayenne if you eat or drink it on the reg.
 “As you consume more cayenne over time and your body becomes used to the new temperature, the metabolic boost decreases,” says Zeitlin.
 So you may want to rely on other strategies besides mainlining cayenne for long-term metabolic lifts.

 2. Cayenne is high in antioxidants